 Be Lazy and Let Robots Do the Work

 Give a robot a task, and it’ll produce the same results regularly.

-But you and I don’t work this way.
-Instead of depending on yourself to save consistently, automate as much as possible.
+You and I don’t work this way; instead of depending on yourself to save consistently, automate as much as possible.
 Thanks to technology, you can achieve this in many ways.

 Automate Your Savings

 You have the option to automate your savings each paycheck.
 Most banks allow you to set up recurring transfers.
 Apps like Digit also help you save based on your spending patterns.

 Automating my savings has been a game-changer for me and has allowed me to save thousands each year.
 Save an amount that’s big enough to be substantial but not so big that you’ll burn out.

 Saving is a marathon, not a sprint race.

 Often in your journey to saving money, you’ll hit roadblocks.
 For example, you’ll want to keep more but may not have the extra money to do so.

 Fortunately, apps like Trimm help you save on subscriptions, cable bills, and much more.
 All you need to do is sync all your bank accounts and let Trimm do the rest.